yaxu/unravelling/startingpoints.md

 I was using a GUI in SC2 to write a function as String, which could be evaluated using .interpret.
 That worked well; I remember showing this to felix when he once stayed over my place in London and he said he was using this also.
 Also in SC2, using global variables inside a function also worked and i think several people where doing it; I did a tutorial with a handout called 'live coding' which I taught at my London course in Hackney and that I also shared when I participated the the IDM school London as a guest lecturer.

 When Julian implemented Just in Time library, it really solved a lot of things and made everything easier especially....and finally SC Server was designed differently and made it very accessible.

+# Nick

+I wonder if the perl written live at that event was a modified script then run at command line a la early alexslub performance, rather than a quicker paced live code interaction (not to deny that some sort of concert programming was underway!).
+Strange that ade's pure events not mentioned more explicitly...